 Kids of all ages will line-up for a rice krispie treat any time of year.
 Bring that same joy to your Easter desserts with these tasty little Easter Rice Krispies Treats the likes of which span generations.

-Rice Krispies Treats Nests for Easter
+Easter Rice Krispies Treats Recipe

 Easter is the perfect time to make an edible craft with the kiddos.
 Whether it's your own children, grand children, nieces and nephews, neighbors, or friends.
 Rice krispies treats can be made in a plethora of shapes and sizes to fit every holiday theme.
 Even though you can buy them, there's just something special about the taste of them when you make them yourself at home.
 SO much better!